Skip to main content

 Audio Transcripts

-A transcript is the only method of providing a text alternative for audio-only files.
-This can either be a downloadable document or text can be displayed alongside the audio file.
+A transcript is the primary method of providing a text alternative for audio-only content.
+Transcripts for audio files may either be provided as a downloadable document or displayed directly alongside the audio player.

-When audio files are embedded in another document, such as a PowerPoint file, a separate transcript is still needed.
+When audio files are embedded in another document, such as a PowerPoint presentation, a separate transcript is still required to ensure users can access the spoken content in text format.

 Video Transcripts

-To provide an equitable experience of videos, synchronized captions are required; on their own, transcripts are not usually sufficient.
-However, there are cases where transcripts may be preferred or required.
-Having both available is recommended.
+To provide an equitable viewing experience, synchronized captions are still required for videos.
+On their own, transcripts are not usually sufficient.
+However, there are situations where transcripts may also be preferred or required.
+Whenever possible, having both available is recommended.

 Who Benefits from Transcripts?

-Transcripts can benefit deaf or hard-of-hearing users.
-They can also support many other learning strategies, including:
+Transcripts can benefit deaf or hard-of-hearing users, but they can also support many additional learning needs.
+Transcripts can assist users with:

 • Locating a specific point in a video